martintobola-cz/czmtsphone/README.md

 Check a single box to allow calls only from your saved contacts (blocking spam, scams, and annoying call centers).
 Perfect for 👶 children and 👵 seniors.

 💻 Open-source (GNU/GPL v3):
-You can download the code from my website (https://mts.speccy.cz/mtsphone.htm) or github (https://github.com/martintobola-cz/czmtsphone) and review it at any time.
+You can download the code from this site and review it at any time.

    \
 The app's story 🛠️

-The original app was created by Slovak developer Tibor Kaputa (Simple Mobile Tools).
+The original app was created by Slovak developer <a href='https://github.com/SimpleMobileTools/Simple-Dialer'>Tibor Kaputa (Simple Mobile Tools)</a>.
 Unfortunately, he sold it, and the new Israeli company immediately introduced an overpriced subscription model and ads.
-Naturally, this led to the creation of a new branch—first the Indian fork "Fossify," and subsequently this Czech 🇨🇿 fork of mine, which gets the app back on the right track and responds quickly to your feedback 💪
+Naturally, this led to the creation of a new branch—first the Indian fork <a href='https://github.com/FossifyOrg/Phone'>"Fossify"</a> and subsequently this Czech fork of mine, which gets the app back on the right track and responds quickly to your feedback 💪

   \
 Help the app grow 🚀